younata/coz-e/src/shop_setup/printouts/layups.md

   - Dry Micro: Enough bubbles so it won't run.
   - Wet Flox: Thick, but pourable mixture of mixed epoxy & flocked cotton.
   - **Applying to surface**:
-    - Over foam: brush or squeegee on a thin micro slurry layer (urethane foam: Use a thick micro slurry layer).
+    - Over foam: brush or squeegee on a **very** thin micro slurry layer. (urethane foam: Use a thick micro slurry layer).
     - Over glass: Brush on a coat of epoxy.
 5. Lay on cloth:
   - Pull edges to straighten wrinkles.